ANXIETY, STRESS AND HAIR LOSS

 Do you often feel stressed or have you recently had a significant stressful event in your life?
 Oftentimes, the root cause of excessive hair shedding is linked to stress and anxiety.
 Stress can take on many forms, including emotional and physical stress and even impact your health at the cellular level.

 Don’t panic!
+Stress hair loss in women is common.
 Once you learn the cause of the stress and work towards resolving it, the negative mental and physical impacts can be reversed – including hair loss.
-As you work through managing your stress, INTACT can help you manage your hair shedding.
+As you work through managing your stress, INTACT can help you manage stress related hair loss.

 CLINICALLY-PROVEN & DERMATOLOGIST-DEVELOPED